akihikodaki/dts/test_plans/eeprom_dump_test_plan.rst

     ethtool -m <interface_name> raw on length <length> >> <file_name>.txt

-3. If nic is columbiaville, store the output of the first 16 lines from testpmd and ethtool into two files, else store the output from testpmd and ethtool into two files.
+3. If nic is Intel® Ethernet 800 Series, store the output of the first 16 lines from testpmd and ethtool into two files, else store the output from testpmd and ethtool into two files.
 Then compare both files, verify they are the same.

 4. Delete all the files created during testing.